 Protesters, security gather for opening of Trump Tower in downtown Vancouver

-There are 5 comments on the Canada.com story from 6 hrs ago, titled Protesters, security gather for opening of Trump Tower in downtown Vancouver.
-In it, Canada.com reports that:
+There are 5 comments on the Brandon Sun story from 13 hrs ago, titled Protesters, security gather for opening of Trump Tower in downtown Vancouver.
+In it, Brandon Sun reports that:

 Dozens of police and security guards surrounded the Trump Tower in Vancouver on Tuesday as protesters arrived in advance of the building's grand opening.
 The $360-million hotel and condominium development, with a unique twisting design by late architect Arthur Erickson, had a soft launch last month.